Creatine

 Creatine can offer helpful support, but it works best when the foundations are already in place.

-Before considering creatine, it’s helpful to explore:
+So, before considering creatine, it’s helpful to explore:

 protein intake across the day